Children's nurses provide care and support to children and young people, and their families and carers

 Responsibilities

-As a children's nurse, you'll need to:
+Depending on the setting, as a children's nurse you'll need to:

-• assist with tests and evaluations
+• assist with tests, evaluations and observations

 Salary